gkdey17cse/Ratatouillegen/Frontend/README.md

-# Ratatouille Frontend (React)
+# Ratatouillegen Frontend (React)

-The **Ratatouille React** project is a recipe recommendation web application built with React.
+The **Ratatouillegen** project is a recipe recommendation web application built with React.
 It fetches ingredient data and generates recipes based on user-selected cuisine and ingredients.
 The application interacts with APIs and displays recipes using modals and carousels.

 ## 1. Prerequisites